nordic-institute/X-Road/doc/Manuals/ug-cs_x-road_6_central_server_user_guide.md

   - Download the internal configuration source anchor and distribute the anchor along with the anchor’s hash value to the Security Server administrators of the local X-Road infrastructure.
     > **NOTE**: Starting from version 7.5.0 new Central Server address is automatically distributed to Security Servers within the global configuration.
 Distribution will take place within two global configuration refresh cycles.
   - In case of federated X-Road systems, download the external configuration source anchor and distribute the anchor along with the anchor’s hash value to the federation partners.
-    > **NOTE**: Starting from version 7.5.0 new Central Server address is automatically distributed to the federation partners within the global configuration.
+    > **NOTE**: Starting from version 7.5.0 new Central Server address is automatically distributed to the Configuration Proxy within the global configuration.
 Distribution will take place within two global configuration refresh cycles.
   - Reconfigure the management services addresses in the management service Security Server.

 ## 4.4 Managing the TLS certificates